 Secondly, rapid ingestion of the item and

-finally, probably the one that causes the most problems which is aggression.
+Finally, probably the one that causes the most problems which is aggression.

 A few facts:

-Dogs with higher levels of impulsivity are more likely to show all three types whereas the more fearful dog will just show aggression.
-Male dogs and mixed breeds are more likely to show aggression than others.
-Teaching dogs to drop items and dropping food into a bowl can decrease resource guarding but taking away a bowl of food which is often something that's taught a lot can actually increase resource guarding and owners are obviously more likely to identify aggression than other behaviour patterns.
+- Teaching dogs to drop items and dropping food into a bowl can decrease resource guarding but taking away a bowl of food which is often something that's taught a lot can actually increase resource guarding.

 Owners who are more experienced with dogs and trainers are significantly better at identifying patterns of behaviour and it's often a misconception that starved and underweight dogs are more likely to resource guard.
 There's actually zero evidence for this according to research that was done on dogs between 2012 and 2016.

 In the world resource guarding is an adaptive survival mechanism so dogs' ancestors and wolves have been shown to display competitive nature to secure food and mates and that has been retained in domestic dogs, some more than others.
-Resource guarding is an adaptive mechanism to increase survival there are differences however to our dogs ancestors but it does explain an evolutionary basis for resource guarding in dogs however, the intensity and frequency of these behaviors is different which suggests domestication has influenced resource guarding and led to significant differences in canine breed behaviour.
+Resource guarding is an adaptive mechanism to increase survival there are differences however to our dogs ancestors but it does explain an evolutionary basis for resource guarding in dogs however, the intensity and frequency of these behaviours is different which suggests domestication has influenced resource guarding and led to significant differences in canine breed behaviour.

 These are shown with hand raised dogs and wolves retrieving a ball more than wolves and if a wolf did they carried it away.
 Dogs guard a wider variety of items and it's a very multifactorial issue between genetic factors and environmental factor.